 If a complaint has not been resolved on an informal basis, then the parent should make a formal complaint to the Headteacher.
 This must be done in writing, stating explicitly that he/she wishes to invoke the formal complaints procedure.
 The school will be sensitive to the needs of the parent/carer who may have literacy difficulties or for whom English is not their first language.

-The Head-teacher will acknowledge the complaint in writing within two school working days of receiving the written complaint.
+The Headteacher will acknowledge the complaint in writing within two school working days of receiving the written complaint.
 The acknowledgement will give a brief explanation of the school's complaints procedure and a target date for providing a response to the complaint.
 This will normally be within 10 school working days of the formal complaint being acknowledged.
 If, for exceptional reasons, this proves unworkable, a letter will be sent explaining the reason for the delay and giving a revised target date.

-The Head-teacher will provide an opportunity for the complainant to meet her to supplement any information provided previously.
+The Headteacher will provide an opportunity for the complainant to meet her to supplement any information provided previously.
 It will be made clear to the complainant that if they wish, they may be accompanied to any meeting by a friend, relative, representative or advocate who can speak on their behalf, and that interpreting facilities are available if needed.

 If necessary, the Headteacher will interview witnesses and take statements from those involved.
 If the complaint centres on a pupil, the pupil should also be interviewed.
 In some circumstances, another member of staff with whom the pupil feels comfortable will be asked to attend.
-In certain circumstances, and taking into account the nature of the complaint, it may be appropriate to invite a parent/carer to be present when the Head-teacher interviews a pupil.
-The Head-teacher will keep written records of meetings, telephone conversations and other contacts.
+In certain circumstances, and taking into account the nature of the complaint, it may be appropriate to invite a parent/carer to be present when the Headteacher interviews a pupil.
+The Headteacher will keep written records of meetings, telephone conversations and other contacts.

-Once all the relevant facts have been established, the Head-teacher will then produce a written response to the complainant.
+Once all the relevant facts have been established, the Headteacher will then produce a written response to the complainant.
 A written response will include a full explanation of the decision and the reasons for it.
 Where appropriate, this will include what action the school will take to resolve the complaint.
 If any action is to be taken against a member of staff, to protect the rights of the staff concerned, the phrase ’Appropriate action has or will be taken’ will be used.

 The complainant will be advised that should they wish to take the complaint to Stage 3 they should notify the Proprietor within 10 school working days of receiving the outcome letter.

-Where the complaint is against the Head-teacher arrangements should be made for the initial investigation to be conducted by the Proprietor, who will carry out all the Stage 2 procedures.
+Where the complaint is against the Headteacher arrangements should be made for the initial investigation to be conducted by the Proprietor, who will carry out all the Stage 2 procedures.

 3. Stage 3 – Panel Hearing